sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 Now our tests wait as long as necessary but not more.

 [waitForElementToBeRemoved()](https://testing-library.com/docs/dom-testing-library/api-async#waitforelementtoberemoved) is another useful method: it waits until an element is removed from the DOM.

-[expect.assertions()](https://jestjs.io/docs/en/expect#expectassertionsnumber) method is useful for writing async tests: we tell Jest how many assertions we have in the test, and if we mess up something, like forget to return a Promise from `test()`, this test will fail.

 _See the next section for more realistic examples._